pineb1ue/job-temp/README.md

 # notion-job-temp
-Schedule management in job hunting
+Schedule management by Notion in job hunting